 Hullo!
 What a useful invention

 When you consider the concept of inventions, anything from the wheel to the iPod might spring to mind.
-You’re probably less likely to think of a word; particularly not one you may take so completely for granted as the word of greeting, ‘hello’.
+You’re probably less likely to think of a word, particularly not one you may take so completely for granted as ‘hello’.

 Yet it is believed to be just that – the invention of Thomas Edison.
 He is credited with advocating ‘hello’ as the best way of answering the telephone, from where it gradually moved into the general use it has today.